• Skip to primary navigation

 6. VPN Kill Switch (aka Network Lock)

-If you’ve never heard of a kill switch before, it’s basically a feature that will cut your devices’ network access if VPN providers somehow gets disconnected.
+If you’ve never heard of a kill switch before, it’s a feature that will cut your devices’ network access if VPN providers somehow get disconnected.

-It’s not terribly complicated, but if you want more details, I’ve gone into a deeper explanation of a VPN Kill Switch here.
+It’s not complicated, but if you want more details, I’ve gone into a deeper explanation of a VPN Kill Switch here

 While this is an advanced feature for most users, it’s one worth having in my opinion.
 This is especially true if you’ll be making a VPN connection over public networks or while transmitting sensitive data.

 What you’re trying to do here is ensure that all data entering/exiting your computer is encrypted and protected at all times.
 Some VPNs call it a “kill switch”.
-Others, like ExpressVPN, call it a “Network Lock”.
+Others call it a “Network Lock”.

 7. Split Tunneling VPN Feature (optional)